apjanes/lemon-exercise/README.md

 The command will also launch a browser which points at https://localhost:4000/.
 This will require a refresh once the application has built successfully.

 # Usage
-OOnce the application is running, open a web browser and navigate to `https://localhost:4000/`.
+Once the application is running, open a web browser and navigate to `https://localhost:4000/`.
 On first load, you’ll be redirected to a Login screen where you can authenticate using one of the two predefined accounts:

 ```
 [